ncarchedi/pennywise-app/privacy_policy.md

 - **Subsidiaries, Employees, and Independent Contractors:** We may disclose information about you to our subsidiaries, our employees, and individuals who are our independent contractors that need to know the information in order to help us provide our Services or to process the information on our behalf.
 We require our subsidiaries, employees, and independent contractors to follow this Privacy Policy for personal information that we share with them.
 - **Third Party Vendors:** We may share information about you with third party vendors who need to know information about you in order to provide their services to us, or to provide their services to you or your site.
 This group includes vendors that help us provide our Services to you, those that assist us with our marketing efforts, those that help us understand and enhance our Services (like analytics providers) and vendors that help us aggregate your banking and other financial accounts.
-- **Legal and Regulatory Requirements:** We may disclose information about you to comply with any court order, law or legal process, including to respond to any government or regulatory request, to protect and defend the rights or property of Pennywise, to prevent or investigate possible wrongdoing in connection with the Service, to protect the personal safety of users of the Service or the public, to protect against legal liability.
+- **Legal and Regulatory Requirements:** We may disclose information about you to comply with any court order, law or legal process, including to respond to any government or regulatory request, to protect and defend the rights or property of Day One Labs LLC, to prevent or investigate possible wrongdoing in connection with the Service, to protect the personal safety of users of the Service or the public, to protect against legal liability.
-- **To Protect Rights, Property, and Others:** We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of Pennywise, third parties, or the public at large.
+- **To Protect Rights, Property, and Others:** We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of Day One Labs LLC, third parties, or the public at large.
 For example, if we have a good faith belief that there is an imminent danger of death or serious physical injury, we may disclose information related to the emergency without delay.
-- **Business Transfers:** In connection with any merger, sale of company assets, or acquisition of all or a portion of our business by another company, or in the unlikely event that Automattic goes out of business or enters bankruptcy, user information would likely be one of the assets that is transferred or acquired by a third party.
+- **Business Transfers:** In connection with any merger, sale of company assets, or acquisition of all or a portion of our business by another company, or in the unlikely event that Day One Labs LLC goes out of business or enters bankruptcy, user information would likely be one of the assets that is transferred or acquired by a third party.
 If any of these events were to happen, this Privacy Policy would continue to apply to your information and the party receiving your information may continue to use your information, but only consistent with this Privacy Policy.
 - **With Your Consent:** We may share and disclose information with your consent or at your direction.
 For example, we may share your information with third parties with which you authorize us to do so, such as the social media services that you connect to.
 - **Aggregated or De-Identified Information:** We may share information that has been aggregated or reasonably de-identified, so that the information could not reasonably be used to identify you.
 For instance, we may publish aggregate statistics about the use of our Services and we may share a hashed version of your email address to facilitate customized ad campaigns on other platforms.
 - **Published Support Requests:** And if you send us a request (for example, via a support email or one of our feedback mechanisms), we reserve the right to publish that request in order to help us clarify or respond to your request or to help us support other users.

 # How Long We Keep Information

-We generally discard information about you when we no longer need the information for the purposes for which we collect and use it--which are described in the section above on How and Why We Use Information--and we are not legally required to continue to keep it.
+We generally discard information about you when we no longer need the information for the purposes for which we collect and use it—which are described in the section above on How and Why We Use Information—and we are not legally required to continue to keep it.

 # Security